-Supporters of the idea have said that allowing greater height for Konterra will get residents the amenities they need and fast-track track a project that will encourage further development in the town.
+Supporters of the idea have said that and fast-track track a project that will encourage further development in the town.

 Elrich, however, said it could set a dangerous precedent for future master plans.
 If the county bows to one developer on height limits, what's to stop other developers from asking for the same variance? he said.

 "I don't see the point in doing this," Elrich said.
 "It seems to me that 60 feet is enough to get revitalization done.
 I have a problem putting this much density in a place with no transit whatsoever."

 Leventhal said the difference of 15 feet is negligible and that the idea is worthwhile if it helps Kensington redevelop.

 "The intensity of the debate is not commensurate to the smallness of the difference," he said.
 "Twenty living units is the difference between 60 and 75 feet for Konterra."

 If the idea is approved by the full council, the building would be zoned for a 75-foot maximum, but the sector plan would include instructions asking the Planning Board not to approve a project at that height unless it meets certain criteria, board chairwoman Françoise Carrier said.

 The debate over Konterra has divided the Kensington Town Council, too, as the body passed but .

 Town Councilmember Mackie Barch, who voted in favor of considering a variance, said he's pleased the PHED Committee supported the idea.
 Kensington would be foolish to turn away a potential investor without looking into a compromise, he said.